Graph Attention-Driven Bayesian Deep Unrolling for Dual-Peak Single-Photon Lidar Imaging: Experiments

-\textbf{Ablation study.} To analyze the network architecture, we perform the ablation study in terms of the number $L$ of multiple scales and the number of graph attention layers.
+\textbf{Ablation study.} To analyze the network architecture, we perform an ablation study in terms of the number $L$ of multiple scales and the number of graph attention layers.
 As shown in Table~\ref{tab:ablation}, the number of multiple scales affects the performance.
 We choose $L=4$, because increasing $L$ beyond this value does not significantly improve the results.
 We also report the effect of the number of graph attention layers.
-This number includes all the graph attention layers in the squeeze part, the expansion part for each stage.
-Since the number of graph attention layers affects the number of parameters and the computational cost, we choose 45 graph attention layers, as a trade-off between performance and computational cost.
+This number includes all the graph attention layers both in the squeeze parts and the expansion parts.
+Since the number of graph attention layers affects the number of parameters and the computational cost, we choose 36 graph attention layers, as a trade-off between performance and computational cost.
+The reported uncertainty corresponds to the average uncertainty of the depth absolute error (DAE) across all pixels.
+We also studied an effect on two hyperparameters: the number of neighbors in the k-NN and the Gumbel-Softmax temperature used for hard attention, where we observed no significant performance changes.
+Throughout the experiments, we set k in kNN to 6 and the temperature to 10.

 \fh{310pt}